You can select a new PIN by calling the toll-free or collect phone number listed on the back of your card.

 3. Reconcile/certify charges in anticipation of any credits.
 Include the documentation in your Procurement Card file.

 Contact the supplier to try to resolve the issue.
-If the supplier doesn’t cooperate, file a dispute via Citibank.
-Disputes must be submitted to Citibank within 60 days of the statement.
+If the supplier doesn’t cooperate, file a dispute via JPMC.
+Disputes must be submitted to JPMC within 60 days of the statement.
 Retain documentation in your Procurement Card file, and reconcile/certify in anticipation of any credits.
-Contact Angie Rzeszut at 716-645-4533 for assistance.
+Contact State Procurement Card Administration at 716-645-2604 for assistance.

-1. Contact the phone number of the supplier listed on the Citibank statement.
+1. Contact the phone number of the supplier listed on the JPMC statement.

-2. If you cannot identify the transaction or reach the supplier, contact Angie Rzeszut at 716-645-4533.
-Include documentation in your Procurement Card file, and reconcile/certify in anticipation of any credits.
+2. If you cannot identify the transaction or reach the supplier, contact State Procurement Card Administration at 716-645-2604 Include documentation in your Procurement Card file, and reconcile/certify in anticipation of any credits.

-1. Log on to the https://home.cards.citidirect.com to view the cardholder statement.
+Log on to https://www.paymentnet.jpmorgan.com/ to view the cardholder statement.

 All transactions must be reconciled/certified pending any credits.

-Cards must be cancelled prior to your departure.
-Once canceled, the cut-up card must be returned via campus mail to:
+Cards must be canceled prior to your departure.
+Once canceled, the card must be destroyed through a cross cut shredder or returned to Procurement Card Administration for proper disposal.

 Procurement Card Administration